nabijaczleweli/cargo-update/man/cargo-install-update.md

     "default" is as many CPUs as are installed on the system (same as cargo install).

+    If negative, as many CPUs as are installed on the system + JOBS (minimum of 1; same as cargo install).

     When combined with -J dedicate JOBS CPUs to each cargo install, and do not forward.
 This means that at most around R_JOBS/JOBS crates will be built in parallel, so that each one can get around JOBS CPUs at once.